-Normalienne agrégée with an academic and professional experience acquired in Europe (France, Denmark), Africa (Algeria, Senegal) and the Americas (United States, Costa Rica), projects she has worked on range from sustainable policy to housing and education, community planning and neighborhood revitalization.
+Normalienne agrégée with an academic and professional experience acquired in Europe (France, Denmark), Africa (Algeria, Morocco, Senegal) and the Americas (United States, Canada, Costa Rica), projects she has worked on range from sustainable policy to housing and education, community planning and neighborhood revitalization.
 She received a Bachelor in Planning and Geography from the Université Lyon II Lumière, and a Masters in Planning and Geography from the École Normale Supérieure de Lyon, with high honors.
 She held a Visiting position at UC Berkeley during her Masters training, and was also a Fulbright Fellow.
 Her planning thesis (Magna Cum Laude), titled “East Palo Alto: the Gentrification of a Suburban Ghetto?
 Urban Representations and Gentrification Pressure in the Silicon Valley” investigated longitudinal gentrification-induced displacement threats impacting historically disinvested neighborhoods neighboring Silicon Valley tech campuses.

-Her research has been featured in popular news sources including Le Monde, Ouest France, Bondy Blog, La Gazette des Communes, the France Inter and France Culture public radios.
+Her research has been featured in popular news sources including Le Monde, Architectural Review, Ouest France, Bondy Blog, La Gazette des Communes, the France Inter and France Culture public radios.
 It has also been used in campaigns for good governance and affordable housing provision reform in France and in the United States.
 Most importantly, her competencies provide her with a fascination for urban politics and community development - a fascination which also drives her advocacy work and nonprofit engagements.